MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTeamsMeetingBroadcastPolicy.md

 ## PARAMETERS

 ### -AllowBroadcastScheduling
 Specifies whether this user can create broadcast events in Teams.
-This settng impacts broadcasts that use both self-service and external encoder production methods.
+This setting impacts broadcasts that use both self-service and external encoder production methods.

 ```yaml
 Type: Boolean